 Business owners policies include:

-CPAs and accountants must consult with an independent insurance agent about coverage for fiduciary liability exposures.
-Customized coverage may be purchased or added as an endorsement to your policy.
+CPAs and accountants should consult with an independent insurance agent about coverage for fiduciary liability exposures to make sure they’re set up securely.
+Customized coverage may also be purchased or added as an endorsement to your policy.

 On top of all of that, any accountant who has a fiduciary responsibility for a company’s employee benefits plan in accordance with federal law can purchase fiduciary liability insurance.
 Just another way to keep your accounting dreams protected.